hashicorp/terraform-aws-terraform-enterprise/examples/standalone-airgap-dev/README.md

 This example for Terraform Enterprise creates a TFE installation with the following traits:

 - Standalone
 - External Services production type
--  Airgapped (mocked)
+- Air gapped (mocked)
 - This example merely tests that the `airgap_url` package is able to install TFE.
-It does not, however, assume that the environment is air-gapped, and it therefore installs the prerequisites for an air-gapped installation too.
+It does not, however, assume that the environment is air gapped, and it therefore installs the prerequisites for an air gapped installation, too.
 - m5.xlarge virtual machine type
 - Ubuntu 20.04
 - A publicly accessible HTTP load balancer with TLS termination

 ## Prerequisites

 This example assumes that the following resources exist:

 - TFE license is on a file path defined by `var.license_file`
-- Airgap prerequisites:
+- Air gap prerequisites:
   - The URL of an airgap package
 - A DNS zone
 - Valid managed SSL certificate to use with load balancer: